Employee Handbook Updates for 2017:

 A Critical Refresher on the Most Current Changes to Include

 Is your employee handbook up-to-date?
-If not, you could be putting your company at risk.
+You could be putting your company at risk if not.

 In some legal cases against employers, employee handbooks have been used as an implied contract, which makes it crucial to make sure your handbook reflects the most current legal changes.

-Learn more about employee handbook best practices by participating in this widely popular rebroadcast on February 24.
+Learn more about employee handbook best practices by participating in this webinar on April 26.
 Employment attorneys with McAfee & Taft will review important changes employers are facing in the coming year, and share expert legal insights regarding what to include in your employee handbook—as well as what to leave out.

 You’ll learn how to:

-- Make changes to last year’s handbook that align with new and upcoming state and federal regulations for 2017
+- Make changes in last year’s handbook that align with new and upcoming state and federal regulations for 2017.

 - And much more!